 Some people buy tradelines in an effort to qualify for a higher credit limit.
 However, this isn’t always a good strategy.

 The reason is that banks generally focus on your income when deciding whether to increase your credit limit.
-While a tradeline can temporarily boost your credit score, the bank is probably more interested in your income — which is something a tradeline can't help.
+While a tradeline can temporarily improve your credit history, the bank is probably more interested in your income — which is something a tradeline can’t help.

 If you’re considering buying tradelines to improve your credit utilization ratio, however, you’ll probably see better results.

-Keep in mind, though, that tradelines are designed as a short-term boost for your score.
-For example, if you need to improve your credit utilization to qualify for a mortgage, buying a tradeline could be an effective strategy for bumping up your score while you apply for home loans.
+Keep in mind, though, that tradelines are designed as a short-term boost for your credit history.
+For example, if you need to improve your credit utilization to qualify for a mortgage, buying a tradeline could be an effective strategy for bumping up your history while you apply for home loans.